 The primary symptomatic change that will be observed in Cushing’s syndrome is weight gain.
 This is due in part to water retention as well as the steroids causing changing in fat distribution.
 “Moon face” is often regarded as a classic presentation in Cushing’s as well as a “buffalo hump” that develops on the back of the neck.2

-Multiple changes to vital signs may be observed in these patients – particularly hypertension (systolic > 140 mmHg).
-Patients with elevated blood pressure may require therapeutic intervention to reduce cardiovascular risks.
-Other key manifestations includes hyperglycemia, hypernatremia, and immune system suppression.
+Multiple changes to vital signs may be observed in these clients – particularly hypertension (systolic > 140 mmHg).
+Clients with elevated blood pressure may require therapeutic intervention to reduce cardiovascular risks.
+Other key manifestations include hyperglycemia, hypernatremia, and immune system suppression.

-The goal when treating Cushing’s syndrome is to attack the underlying cause whether it be exogenous or endogenous.
-A key exogenous factor to be aware of is steroid overuse – therefore the key treatment is to taper these patients off steroids slowly.
-Patients who may be prone to this event include those with chronic inflammatory conditions for example patients with rheumatoid arthritis.
+When treating Cushing’s syndrome, the goal is to attack the underlying cause, whether exogenous or endogenous.
+A key exogenous factor to be aware of is steroid overuse – therefore the key treatment is to slowly taper these clients off steroids.
+Clients who may be prone to this event include those with chronic inflammatory conditions for example clients with rheumatoid arthritis.

-Cushing’s patients with endogenous factors such as a tumor on the pituitary or adrenal gland may need to be surgically removed.
-As a result, removal of endocrine glands may require supplementation of the affected hormones or steroids that the patient may be deprived of after the procedure.
+Cushing’s clients with endogenous factors such as a tumor on the pituitary or adrenal gland may need to be surgically removed.
+As a result, removal of endocrine glands may require supplementation of the affected hormones or steroids that the client may be deprived of after the procedure.